Bjack795/WemosD32pro_EPD_Typewriter/README.md

 **REMEMBER**

+Add "esp32" in Board Manager of Arduino IDE or follow this https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/windows.md procedure to have the latest commits (this should fix some bugs).
-Add the Wemos D32 pro from the Board Manager
+Then select Lolin D32 pro from the boards list.

 ### EPD library Rights